Tsubasa Endoh: International career

 Endoh has represented Japan at the U15 through U17 levels.

 Personal life

-From 2005 to 2011, Endoh was part of the Japan Football Association Academy in Fukushima.
+From 2005 to 2011, Endo was part of the Japan Football Association Academy in Fukushima.
 Forced to leave after the Fukushima earthquake, he moved to the United States in 2011, going to the University of Maryland.
 Since leaving Japan he has learned to speak English, a language he could not speak well in 2011.
+He was said to make some alleged inappropriate comments.